orcodeep/CSAPP/labs/malloc/malloclab-handout(2)/malloclab-handout/README.md

 | block A (allocated) | block B (free) | block C (allocated) | ... | current_avail region |
 </pre>

-You can think of `current_avail` as the first byte of heap memory beyond all existing allocated or free blocks.
+`current_avail` can be though of as the first byte of heap memory beyond all existing allocated or free blocks.
 - It does not traverse the heap; it just grows forward as you allocate more from it.
 - This design separates recycling old memory (freelist) from requesting fresh memory (current_avail).